bananita/MBFaker/README.md

 You can use it for taking real-looking test data, screenshots and populate your database during development.

-To parse language files it use [YAML.framework](https://github.com/mirek/YAML.framework)
+To parse language files it uses [YAML.framework](https://github.com/mirek/YAML.framework)

 Languages
 ---------